isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2025.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-A2000ERP Version 12.X - Package (B) - A2000ERP Wholesale System for 10 Users + 8 Mobile Users Annual Subscription
+33400

 ### Support Level
-Up to Wholesale Trade for SMEs <br>
+Up to Additional criteria:
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Enterprise Resource Planning (ERP) Software for Wholesale
+Web URL: www.a2000erp.com
+Contact Hotline: 67202000
+Contact Email: info@a2000.net

 ### Contact Information
-33568
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.